philiptran218/Dungeon_Mania/assumptions.md

 - Spiders will not spawn on a tile with a player, boulder, or is below a tile with a boulder.
 - Player will only teleport through a portal if they can exit the opposite portal in the same direction that they entered from
 - The spawn position for mercenary changes when a game is saved and loaded; and the new spwan position will be the start position for player in the newly loaded game.
+- The hydra's health is allowed to go beyond it's original maximum health.

 # Assumptions for Buildable Entities: